KTV02/gait_age/README.md

 ```python
 y_preds = model.predict(test_ds)
 ```
-### Age or gender prediction with Random Forest
+### Age and gender prediction with Random Forest

-A helper script can train a Random Forest either for age regression or gender classification using the gait parameters.
+A helper script can train a Random Forest for age regression, gender classification or both tasks simultaneously using the gait parameters.

 ```bash
 python code/train/train_random_forest_regression.py \